BYU-ODH/native-news/README.md

 1. Use `atom-harvester.py` to harvest atom data from the _[Chronicling America](https://chroniclingamerica.loc.gov/)_ website for the dates we are interested in (1 Nov 1890 - 31 March 1891).
 2. Use `atom-reader.py` to read each atom file and create a data dictionary.
 3. Use `ocr-harvester.py` to download the HTML page of the OCR data for each newspaper page for the dates we are interested in.
+4. Use `ocr-checker.py` to verify that the number of downloaded HTML pages matches what was expected.
-4. Use `ocr-extractor.py` to extract the OCR from the HTML pages.
+5. Use `ocr-extractor.py` to extract the OCR from the HTML pages.

 ## Scripts